 - Rapid Detox After Care (Recovery Care):

-Post detox, the body is attempting to adapt to not having opiates.
-Thus, essential organ functions such as heart rate, blood pressure and fluid retention, as well as sleep patterns and emotional balance are trying to regulate.
+Post detox essential organ functions such as heart rate, blood pressure and fluid retention, sleep patterns and the emotional balance will be trying to regulate.
 While this process can be smooth for some, others may find it incredibly difficult.
-At our private, comfortable recovery center our chefs provide special diets, and staff administers the medications needed to assist with a smooth transition phase.
-Also, a variety of services, such as individual psychotherapy and yoga, help patients to embark on an opiate-free life.
+At private recovery center can make this challenging phase much more comfortable and safer for the patient.

 Spending several days in our private recovery center can make all the difference in succeeding.